 Ok, sundials wouldn’t have worked.
 What about candle clocks?

 Candle clocks are basically what they sound like.
 Take a candle, figure out how quickly it will burn based on its thickness, mark the candle (or place it next to a plate with the time increments marked on it), and light the candle.
-As the candle burns down, it lets you track the passage of time.
+As the candle burns down, it lets you track the passage of time (more or less).

 Candle clocks were a great way to tell time indoors.

-But would they have been a great way to keep score in tennis?
+But would candle clocks have been a great way to keep score in tennis?

 I suppose if you had one candle clock for each player and a set of candles chopped to appropriate lengths to reflect the various possible scores and you never lit any of the candles on fire, it might have worked.